Substance Use Disorders

-Substance-related disorders are disorders of intoxication, dependence, abuse, and substance withdrawal caused by various substances, both legal and illegal.
+Substance-related disorders are disorders of use, intoxication, withdrawal or are induced by various substances, both legal and illegal.
 Substances frequently abused include, but are not limited to, the following: Alcohol, marijuana, tobacco, prescription drugs, such as pain pills, stimulants, or anxiety pills, methamphetamine, cocaine, opiates, anabolic steroids, hallucinogens and inhalants.

-Substance dependence is the medical term used to describe abuse of drugs or alcohol that continues, even when significant problems related to their use have developed.
-Signs of dependence include:
+Substance Use Disorder (SUD) is the medical term used to describe use of drugs or alcohol that continues, even when significant problems related to their use have developed.
+Signs include:

 - Tolerance to or need for increased amounts of the drug to get an effect

 - Withdrawal symptoms that happen if you decrease or stop using the drug that you find difficult to cut down or quit

 - Spending a lot of time to obtain, use, and recover from the effects of using drugs

 - Withdrawal from social and recreational activities

 - Continued use of the drug even though you are aware of the physical, psychological, and family or social problems that are caused by your ongoing drug abuse

 The following are the most common behaviors that indicate an individual is having a problem with drug or alcohol abuse.
 However, each individual may experience symptoms differently.
 Symptoms may include: